 I soon hit the road (literally as well as figuratively) complete with clip-in shoes and shiny new lycra outfits.
 I found this fabulous social riding group called BayBUG (Canada Bay Bicycle User Group) that rides on Saturday mornings around the local area and was hooked as soon as we met.
 As a result of joining this group (which is no longer officially BayBUG) I’ve gained heaps of new friends most of who live in the local area.

 Sometime later I joined the local club LACC (Lidcombe Auburn Cycle Club) and I’ve even tried racing.
 Extraordinary for a woman who thought she was ‘hopeless’ at sport.

-So now I ride most Saturday and Sunday mornings around the area, plus a couple of short mid-week early morning rides with my friend Greg.
+So now I ride most Saturday and Sunday mornings around the area, plus a couple of short mid-week early morning rides with my friend Philippa.
 Usually about 140 km per week.
 As a result I’ve never felt fitter which is pretty amazing for a 40-something year old.
 Better late than never.

 I also upgraded my bike to a Specialized Amira Expert road bike in February 2011 and now enjoy riding even more.

 My obsession has also extended to my working life.
 In 2013 I joined the staff of Ashfield Cycles as store manager and have never been happier.